Locarno Beach to Tantalus Landing

 The wind was so strong that I went to my knees to lower my windage.
 Slowly but surely, I made my way to the landing.
 The signage is relatively nondescript, camouflage, you could say.
 The signage is also more northerly facing, which I suspect is for the traffic sailing from Squamish.
 I failed to consider that for my southernly started Sound sojourn.

 With the high tide and southerly swell, the landing at Tantalus was tricky.
 I eased my way into the berth of the narrow cove.
 After dragging my board further ashore, I quickly surveyed the site.
 A short scramble led to the bear bin food cache.
 Further on, there is a bridge crossing over a small creek.
 On the other side of the bridge was a small bay covered with seagrass, flanked to the north side by a rocky point, which I had seen from the water.
 At the base of the point, a fellow camper had their kit set up.
 There was no sign of them or their vessel, aside from some kayak wheels revealing their mode of travel.
 I walked passed their camp to check out the point.
 There was a large communal table on the soft ground before the point.
-There was a firepit covered with a large rock out on the point.
-And a second log round for seating sat adjacent to the firepit.
+Out on the point, there was a firepit covered with a large rock.
+And a second tree-round for seating sat adjacent to the firepit.
 Turning back inland, I walked up to the newly built tent platforms.
 There are three of them heading up the bluff, with the path to the outhouse (a composting toilet) branching off between the first and second pad.
 I decided I would take the first tent pad as it had the best view and was closest.
 Heading back down, I checked out the grassland beach to see if I could land my SUP there.
 That would save me from carrying my kit overland to the tent pads.
-The image below is the official landing site, and the video gives you a glimpse of the conditions.
+The image below is the official landing site at high tide, and the video gives you a glimpse of the conditions.

 This video gives a bit more perspective on the state of the Sound.